livewires/js-coding/worksheets/01-hello-world.md

 </html>
 ```

+Open your `index.html` file in the web browser - this can be done by navigating to the file in your PC's file explorer/manager, right-clicking the file, click `Open with`, and select your web browser of choice.

-Now click `Preview` at the bottom of the Glitch window and select `Open preview pane`.
+> If using Glitch, click `Preview` at the bottom of the Glitch window and select `Open preview pane`.

 You should get a blank page on the right-hand side of the screen.
 Nothing special there.